-The GEDC Airbus Diversity Award aims to shine a light on successful projects which have encouraged more young people of all profiles and backgrounds to study and succeed in engineering.
+The Airbus GEDC Diversity Award aims to shine a light on successful projects that inspire students from all profiles and backgrounds to study and succeed in engineering.
 The award was developed and funded by Airbus in partnership with the GEDC, the leading international organisation for leaders of schools and colleges of engineering education.
-For this fifth anniversary edition, the award has been placed under UNESCO patronage.
+Launched in 2012, the award is now in its 6th year.
+For the 2018 edition, UNESCO, the United Nations Educational, Scientific and Cultural Organisation have partnered with Airbus for the award.

 About the Award